blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-3-Monteverde.md

 - Tactic: Execution (TA0002):
     Technique: PowerShell (T1086): The use of PowerShell to execute the decryption script may align with this technique.
 ### PoC
-In the following it can be noticed that the forest-login-user is in fact administrator.
+In the following, it can be noticed that the forest-login-user is an administrator.
-It means that it could be possbile to recover the password of the administrator account.
+It means that it could be possible to recover the password of the administrator account.
 The script for the PoC is the following: https://gist.githubusercontent.com/xpn/0dc393e944d8733e3c63023968583545/raw/d45633c954ee3d40be1bff82648750f516cd3b80/azuread_decrypt_msol.ps1.

 ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/mont6.png)